 If you’re going to run in an energy deficit, Olivia sends Mr. Hunger in.
 If you don’t listen to that straightforward suggestion she gets a little more subtle and puts Mrs. Energy Efficiency to work.
 She pulls a few strings and every cell in your body starts running more efficiently and requires less energy resulting in you expending a lot less and no longer running at a deficit.
 Still don’t listen?
 Mr. Fat Blocker comes in to slow fat cells from releasing fat and brings Mrs. Fat Finder along to encourage all the hormones and processes that store energy more efficiently.
 Still not taking the hints of hunger, fatigue, slowed/no fat loss and stubborn fat?
 Mr. Muscle Burner comes in and starts breaking down your precious, hard earned and metabolically costly muscle tissue, leaving you with an even slower metabolism and less muscle to exercise with.
 End result is you’ve caused a mess and the body fixed it and set things up to protect it from you in the future.
 Congratulations, you’ve just been Olivia Poped.

 This may not seem fair but it’s how things work.
 This is why it can be so hard to change the body.
 This is why trying to change our cholesterol, blood pressure, diabetes or weight is so tough.
 The body fixes it right back.
 Sometimes you get the body to respond to something like weight loss but it’s usually because you allowed your body to lose weight and it was in a comfortable place to do so which means you didn’t hack your weight loss, you got healthier.
 Some people can (and do) outsmart or stay ahead of Olivia Pope for a while but those are typically the ones who end up really getting burned in the end.
 My advice: know that she’s out there and she pays close attention to everything you do.
-It’s going to be really hard to get away with anything because she and her gladiators fix nearly everything you try to get away with.
+It’s going to be really hard to get away with anything because she and her gladiators fix nearly everything you try to get away with, particularly the more scandalous it is.
 Get to know her, make friends with her and her team and get them working with you because in this crazy world it’s good to have the body on your side.

 Thanks for reading, have a great day!